thegoatinthemachine/thegoatinthemachine.github.io/work_experiences/2018-ncmc-help_desk.md

 IT Help Desk Technician
 North Central Michigan College - Petoskey, MI
 2018 to 2019

 Supported End Users under guidance of senior technician.
 - Administered Active Directory accounts.
 - Provided remote support for end-users.
 - Used the ticket system to track work, communicate with users and IT staff.
 - Installed, updated, and maintained Windows 10 and software.
 - Supported equipment, including printers, computers, wireless access points, and AV equipment.
- - Installed ethernet cabling.
+- Installed cat5e cabling.

 Supported the System Engineer as needed:
  - Informal training in network troubleshooting and engineering.